particle-iot/docs/src/content/reference/firmware.md

 string.remove(index,count)
 ```

-Parameters:
+*Parameters:*

-  * string: the string which will be modified - a variable of type String
+- `string`: the string which will be modified - a variable of type String
-  * index: a variable of type unsigned int
+- `index`: a variable of type unsigned int
-  * count: a variable of type unsigned int
+- `count`: a variable of type unsigned int

 Returns: None